-- ISO auto: Indicates that ISO sensitivity is being set automatically by the camera. - Flash sync mode: Shows the current flash synchronization setting. - Image quality: Shows whether image files are being saved in RAW format, Fine (JPEG), Normal (JPEG), Basic (JPEG), or RAW+Basic. - Image size: Indicates the current resolution being used, either 6 megapixels, 3.3 megapixels, or 1.5 megapixels, indicated by L (large), M (medium) or S (small) indicators. - Shutter speed: Current shutter speed setting. - ◆ Aperture: Current f-stop. - Flexible program: Shows that program mode is in use and that shutter speed/f-stop combinations can be changed to other equivalent exposures by rotating the command dial. - EV/Flash EV: Indicates that exposure compensation or flash exposure compensation are being used.
+- ISO auto: Indicates that ISO sensitivity is being set automatically by the camera. - Flash sync mode: Shows the current flash synchronization setting. - Image quality: Shows whether image files are being saved in RAW format, Fine (JPEG), Normal (JPEG), Basic (JPEG), or RAW+Basic. - Image size: Indicates the current resolution being used, either 6 megapixels, 3.3 megapixels, or 1.5 megapixels, indicated by L (large), M (medium) or S (small) indicators. - Shutter speed: Current shutter speed setting. - Aperture: Current f-stop. - Flexible program: Shows that program mode is in use and that shutter speed/f-stop combinations can be changed to other equivalent exposures by rotating the main command dial.

-The amount of compensation (for example +0.7) is shown in the shutter speed readout area immediately above these indicators.

-- AF-C AF-S indicator: Shows whether continuous or single autofocus is being used. - Clock battery: Shows that the date/time should be set, or that the permanent built-in clock battery must be replaced by an authorized technician. - Bracketing: When bracketing is being used, the BKT indicator will

-- appear, the EV indicator on the LCD and viewfinder will flash, and the icons under the BKT indicator will disappear as each bracketed picture is taken. - Beep indicator: Shows whether a beep will sound during certain camera functions, such as selftimer operation or when single autofocus is achieved. - Thousands of exposures: Appears to show that the number of remaining exposures exceeds 1,000.
+- EV/flash EV: Indicates that exposure compensation or flash exposure compensation are being used.
+The amount of compensation (for example +0.7) is shown in the shutter speed readout area immediately above these indicators. - Clock battery: Shows that the date/time should be set, or that the permanent built-in clock battery must be replaced by an authorized technician. - Bracketing: When bracketing is being used, the BKT indicator will appear, the EV indicator on the LCD and viewfinder will flash, and the icons under the BKT indicator will disappear as each bracketed picture is taken. - Beep indicator: Shows whether a beep will sound during certain camera functions, such as selftimer operation or when single autofocus is achieved.

-Image size

-Remaining exposures:
+1.15 Top-panel LCD display readouts and indicators.

-Approximate number of pictures remaining on your memory card.

-Focus area/autofocus mode: Shows the currently selected focus area and type of autofocus operation in use.

-- Metering mode: Indicates current exposure metering mode. - White balance settings: Shows whether white balance is being set automatically, to one of the built-in settings, or to a manually preset value.
+- Thousands of exposures: Appears to show that the number of remaining exposures exceeds 1,000. - Remaining Exposures: Approximate number of pictures remaining on your memory card.
+(With RAW format, this estimate is often about half of the true number of pictures available.) - Focus Area/autofocus Mode: Shows the currently selected focus area and type of autofocus operation in use. - Metering Mode: Indicates current exposure metering mode. - White Balance Settings: Shows whether white balance is being set automatically, to one of the built-in settings, or to a manually preset value.